MyCryptoCheckout/wordpress/readme.txt

 Requires at least: 4.9
 Requires PHP: 5.4
 Stable tag: trunk
-Tags: cryptocurrency, checkout, gateway, woocommerce, easydigitaldownloads, bitcoin Tested up to: 4.9.4
+Tags: bitcoin, ethereum, cryptocurrency, gateway, woocommerce Tested up to: 4.9.4

-Cryptocurrency payment gateway for WooCommerce and EasyDigitalDownloads.
+Cryptocurrency payment gateway for WooCommerce and Easy Digital Downloads.

 == Description ==

-MyCryptoCheckout is a cryptocurrency payment gateway for WooCommerce and EasyDigitalDownloads.
-It allows you to receive funds directly into the wallet of your choice, without exposing yourself to a risk by having to use a highly vulnerable online wallet service.
-The payments are detected automatically and the plugin can differentiate between different buyers buying the same item.
-Other features:
+MyCryptoCheckout is a cryptocurrency payment gateway for WooCommerce and Easy Digital Downloads.
+It allows you to receive coins directly into the wallet of your choice.

+= Key Features & Highlights=

 - 0% transaction fees
 - No product restrictions
 - Use any wallet(s) you want: desktop, mobile or online
-- Visitors stay on your site during checkout
+- Fully automated peer-to-peer transactions
+- No redirection to 3rd parties, no iframes nor modal windows

-See the <a href="https://mycryptocheckout.com/comparison/">feature comparison page on the our website</a> to see why you should use MyCryptoCheckout instead of other crypto payment gateways.
+- See the <a href="https://mycryptocheckout.com/comparison/">feature comparison table</a> on our website to see why you should use MyCryptoCheckout instead of other crypto payment gateways.

-With the free license you can process three sales per month.
-If you require more, a <a href="https://mycryptocheckout.com/pricing/">flat rate license</a> can be purchased for your account.
-There are also <a href="https://mycryptocheckout.com/bulk-pricing/">bulk pricing options</a> available if you need to use MyCryptoCheckout on several domains.
+The free license can process three sales per month.
+A <a href="https://mycryptocheckout.com/pricing/">flat rate license</a> can be purchased for your account if you require more.
+The flat rate license includes unlimited transactions. <a href="https://mycryptocheckout.com/bulk-pricing/">Bulk pricing options</a> are available if you need to use MyCryptoCheckout on several domains.

-Transaction processing is free!
-Unlike other payment gateways we do not charge any percentages nor fixed amounts per transaction.
-The license cost is the same whether you have 10 or 10,000 sales a month.

-The following webshops are supported:
+After checkout, payment instructions are automatically included in the purchase receipt.

+= Webshops supported =

-- EasyDigitalDownloads
+- Easy Digital Downloads
 - WooCommerce

-The following cryptocurrencies are supported:
+= Cryptocurrencies supported: =

-- Bitcoin BTC (original and Segwit addresses)
+- Bitcoin BTC (Including SegWit addresses)
 - Bitcoin Cash BCH
 - Dash DASH
 - Ethereum ETH
 - Litecoin LTC

-The following ERC20 tokens are supported:
+= ERC20 tokens supported: =

 - Basic Attention Token BAT
 - Bancor BNT